House Exterior Painting – Frequently Asked Questions

 How long does it take to paint a detached house exterior?

 Painting a detached house takes on average 2–8 days, and the duration depends on factors such as the house’s size, height, surface area to be painted, and the amount of preparation work.
-Weather conditions also have an effect, as favorable conditions speed up the work.
+Weather conditions also have an impact, as favorable conditions speed up the work.
 If the house has many details or areas that require protection, painting takes more time.
-Also, if old paint needs to be removed or the house needs thorough mold cleaning, the job takes longer.
+Also, if old paint needs to be removed or the house needs thorough mold washing, the job takes longer.
 In smaller houses and good weather conditions, however, painting can be completed in a few days.

 How long does exterior paint take to dry?

 Good, warm weather speeds up drying.
-If paint has been applied thickly, the drying time can be longer.
+If paint has been applied thickly, drying time can be longer.
 It’s good to check the paint manufacturer’s instructions, as paints from different manufacturers can have different drying times.

 How much does house exterior painting cost?